Axway/streams-open-docs/content/en/docs/metrics.md

     * it must still under 500 events by seconds
     * it's given by `rate(streams_input_events_total{streams_service="hub", data_type="snapshot"}[2m])`
 * JVM memory used:
-    * it must still lower than the total pod memory for each pods, or they will be OOM kill after a short time:
+    * it must still lower than the total pod memory for each pods, otherwise they will be OOM kill after a short period of time
     * it's respectively given by `jvm_memory_used_bytes` and `container_memory_working_set_bytes`